BenGothard/PDF-Text-Extractor/README.md

 - Automatically cleans up temporary files
 - Shows progress during conversion

+## GitHub Pages Web App

+A minimal web interface is available in the `docs/` folder.
+When hosted with GitHub Pages it lets you upload a PDF or paste text and converts it to an MP3 using the browser.

+Open `https://<username>.github.io/audiobook_maker/` after enabling GitHub Pages for the repository.

 ## Note

 This script requires macOS as it uses the built-in `say` command for text-to-speech conversion.